HMS Lenox (1678): Rebuild at Deptford 1699 to 1701

 HMS Lenox was commissioned in 1702 under the command of Captain William Jumper to sail with Sir George Rooke's Fleet for operations at Cadiz, Spain.
 The sailed from Spithead to St Helens (in the Scilly Islands) on 19 July 1702.
 The arrived at the Bay of Bulls (six miles north of Cadiz) on 12 August.
 She provided covering fire for the landing of troops at Rota on 15 August, driving the defenders from their batteries.
 Rota surrendered on the 16th.
 After many conferences and negotiations, the stores that had been seized were destroyed and the troops were re-embarked on 15 September.
 On 19 September it was decided to return to England.
 On 21 September it was learned that a French Fleet and Spanish treasure ships were in the vicinity of Vigo Bay.
 On the 11th a council of war was held to determine the ships that would initially enter the bay.
 HMS Lenox was not chosen and remained off the entrance of the Bay of Vigo.

 After the arrival of Sir Cloudisley Shovel on the 16th of August, she remained with his Fleet moving to the Mediterranean in September 1703.
 She partook in the capture of Gibraltar on 23 July 1704.
 She was part of the force that was to attack the New Mole.
 Gibraltar surrendered on the 24th.
 Captain Jumper was honoured by having Jumper's Bastion in Gibraltar named after him.
 On August 13, 1704, she fought in the Battle of Velez Malaga as a member of the Van Squadron, suffering 23 killed and 78 wounded.
 In 1707 she was back in the Mediterranean with Admiral Sir Cloudesley Shovell’s Fleet.
 On the Fleets return to England in October 1707, a substantial part was wrecked off the Scilly Isles.
-Lenox herself was undamaged and was able to return to Portmsouth after the disaster.
+Lenox herself was undamaged and was able to return to Portsmouth after the disaster.

 In 1708 she was under Captain Richard Culliford sailing with Sir Christopher Byng's Fleet in the North Sea and the English Channel.
 She was on the Irish Station in July 1708 then sailed to Lisbon in October, then on to the Mediterranean in 1709.
 In 1710 she was at Chatham for a survey of her condition.
 1712 under Captain John Bennet she sailed to St Helena then on to the Cape.
 On her return she underwent a small repair at Chatham for a cost of 1,177.10.8d between March and May 1718.
 She was recommissioned in 1718 in response to the Spanish invasion of Sicily, under Captain Charles Strickland for service in the Mediterranean with Sir George Byng's Fleet.
 The Fleet departed from Spithead on 15 June 1718, arriving at Naples on 1 August.
 She fought at the Battle of Passero on 11 August 1718.
 Most Spanish ships were either captured or destroyed.
 She remained in the Mediterranean for the duration of the War for Sicily.
 She was docked at Portsmouth on 2 May 1721 for dismantling in preparation for rebuilding.